Jainil-Gohel/Game_Analysis/README.md

-Certainly!
-Here's a project objective for your completed project:

-Project Objective: Decode Gaming Behavior
+#Project Objective: Decode Gaming Behavior

 Objective:
 The objective of this project was to analyze gaming behavior using a dataset consisting of player details and level details from a gaming platform.
 Through SQL queries and analysis, the project aimed to uncover insights into player engagement, performance, and preferences within the game.